cjerdonek/sf-elections-commission/README.md

 ---------------

 The Python script can send e-mail using Google's [Gmail API][gmail_api].
-The Gmail API is a REST APIs that uses OAuth 2.0 to handle authentication and authorization.
+The Gmail API is a REST API that uses OAuth 2.0 to handle authentication and authorization.

 The script gets needed OAuth information from a JSON file stored in the